motemen/String-jQuery/README.md

 # SEE ALSO

-[HTML::JQuery](http://search.cpan.org/perldoc?HTML::JQuery), which generates not an expression, but whole <script> tag
+[HTML::JQuery](http://search.cpan.org/perldoc?HTML::JQuery), which generates not an expression, but a whole `script` tag

 # LICENSE